 A. The Noncommercial Constituency shall consist of three distinct parts: the Membership, the Executive Committee and the Policy Committee.

-B. The Membership shall consist of organizations and individuals that meet the Membership criteria and complete the processes set out in Section III, below, and receive a notice of acceptance from the Executive Committee Chair, or the Secretary acting with the approval of the Chair.
+B. The Membership shall consist of NCSG member organizations and individuals that meet the Membership criteria and complete the processes set out in Section 2.2 of the NCSG charter, and choose NCUC as their constituency.
+The Constituency Executive Committee reserves the right to review and approve members who were accepted by the NCSG Executive Committee before they become NCUC members.

 C. The Executive Committee, directed by the Chair, shall be responsible for the administration of the Constituency, including arrangements for meetings, website communications, listserv, and teleconferences.
 Selection of the Executive Committee, and its powers and duties, are set out in Section IV, below.

-D. The Policy Committee shall be chaired by the Constituency’s elected GNSO Council Representatives.
-Their selection and duties are set out in Section V, below.
+D. The Policy Committee shall consist of the NCUC chair, any elected GNSO Council Representatives who are also NCUC members, and any active NCUC member who volunteers.
+The EC shall appoint a chair of the NCUC Policy Committee.
+The Policy Committee’s selection processes and duties are set out in Section V, below.

 III.
 Membership

 A. Eligible organizations.

-Organizations meeting the following criteria are eligible for membership in the Constituency:
+Organizations meeting the following criteria are eligible for membership in the Stakeholder Group:

-1. Organizations incorporated as a non-commercial entity (in countries that have such a provision in their commercial code) or, if unincorporated, or if operating in a country without provisions fornon-commercial incorporation, operate on a not-for-profit basis primarily for non-commercial purposes, and
+The Organization is incorporated as a noncommercial entity (in countries that have such a provision in their commercial code) or, if unincorporated, or if operating in a country without provisions for noncommercial incorporation, that operates on a not‑for‑profit basis primarily for noncommercial purposes, and

-2. Be the exclusive user of at least one domain name.
-This can be verified by its listing as the registrant and/or administrative contact in the WHOIS data of the domain name, by the name resolving to a website controlled by and representing the organization, or other indications that prove to Secretary-Treasurer and Chair that the prospective Member Organization is the primary user of a domain name.
+Be the exclusive user of at least one domain name.
+This can be verified by: (1) the member being listing as the registrant and/or administrative contact in the WHOIS data of the domain name; (2) the name resolving to a website controlled by and representing the Member Organization; or (3) other indications that prove to the NCSG-EC that the prospective Member Organization is the primary user of a domain name, and

-3. Are engaged in activities that are primarily non-commercial, including, e.g., political advocacy, educational, religious, charitable, scientific and artistic.
+Is engaged in online activities that are primarily noncommercial, including, e.g., advocacy, educational, religious, human rights, charitable, scientific and artistic, and

+In the case of a membership-based organization, the organization should not only be noncommercial itself, but should have a primarily noncommercial focus, and the membership should also be primarily composed of noncommercial members.
+(E.g., a chamber of commerce, though it may be a noncommercial organization itself, and might even have some noncommercial members, is primarily composed of commercial organizations and has a commercial focus and would not be eligible for membership.)

 B. Ineligible organizations.
-The membership of the NCUC specifically excludes:
+The membership of the NCSG specifically excludes:

-1. Political organizations whose primary purpose is to hold government office and/or elect government officials
+Political organizations whose primary purpose is to hold government office and/or elect government officials;

-2. Commercial organizations and associations of or for the benefit of commercial entities (even if they are non-profit in form)
+Commercial organizations and associations that advocate for the benefit of commercial entities (even if they are non‑profit in form);

-3. Organizations that provide services under contract or MoU with ICANN, or are represented in ICANN through another Supporting Organization
+Organizations that are represented in ICANN through another Supporting Organization specified in the ICANN Bylaws or GNSO Stakeholder Group;

+Organizations that provide services under contract or MoU with ICANN;

+Government organizations or government departments whether local, regional or national;

+Intergovernmental organizations composed of nation states.

 C. New members shall take the following steps to notify the Constituency of their desire to join:

-1. Complete an application form, which can be downloaded from the Constituency website.

-2. Submit the filled out form and fee to the Secretary-Treasurer of the Constituency.
-Where appropriate, the form may be accompanied by a request for fee waiver or reduction.
+When joining NCSG, they designate NCUC as their choice of constituency.

+Notify the Chair via email.

-3. Designate an Official Representative and any Additional Representatives to the Constituency.
+Designate an Official Representative and any Additional Representatives to the Constituency.

-4. Membership shall become complete upon notification of acceptance by the Constituency Chair, or the Secretary-Treasurer acting with the consent of the Chair.
+Membership shall become complete upon notification of acceptance by the Constituency Chair or his/her agent.